Key Takeaways

 For payments received in 2023, you should have received a Form 1099-K from PayPal if your total payments through the company were greater than $20,000 and from more than 200 transactions.
 If that’s the case, you should have received your 1099-K form by January 31, 2024.

-However, under proposed IRS rules, you should get a PayPal 1099-K form for the 2024 tax year if your total 2024 payments through the company exceed $5,000, regardless of the number of transactions.
+However, under IRS rules, you should get a PayPal 1099-K form for the 2024 tax year if your total 2024 payments through the company exceed $5,000, regardless of the number of transactions.
 That form should arrive (or be available online) by January 31, 2025.

 If you’re not running a business, you still might get a PayPal 1099-K form if you sell something and accept payment through PayPal.
 Again, whether you should expect a Form 1099-K from PayPal depends on whether the applicable threshold for the year is met.